comps/ptef/examples/README.md

   * The specific wrapper here does `chmod +x *.sh` before executing `ptef-runner`, but it obviously can do anything you need - setup/cleanup, wrapping everything in `valgrind`, etc., etc.
-    * It also illustrates custom exit-code-to-status mapping, for test suites that use exit codes to indicate a complex result
 * `04-build-systems`
   * This shows, similarly to `02-test-lib`, how the same hiearchy can accomodate multiple recursive systems - ie. GNU Make (via `Makefile`s) alongside PTEF.